SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 * NVS support
 * RGB Indicator for ws2812 LED

-The intent of this example project is to prepare a suitable development code base for high-performance, commercial, large scale advanced project development.
-In pursuit of that goal, this project will evolve to include other features which are not included here at this time.
+This project will evolve to include other features which are not included here at this time.
 When this Alpha project can not expanded upon further, we will create a Beta, and Gamma projects that will allow for more expansion on larger hardware.

 * Downloading, compiling, and running the application are all standard common processes and need no special instruction.
 This project calls for the ESP-IDF version 5.2.
 * This project has been built in VS Code with the following plugins: